 Furthermore:

-- If the changes to the Allowed NSSAI does not require the UE to perform immediately a Registration procedure because they do not affect the existing connectivity to Network Slices (i.e. any S-NSSAI(s) the UE is connected to), then the serving AMF indicates to the UE the need for the UE to perform a Registration procedure but does not release the NAS signalling connection to the UE after receiving the acknowledgement from UE.
-The UE initiates a Registration procedure with the registration type Mobility Registration Update after the UE enters CM-IDLE state due to inactivity.
+- If the changes to the Allowed NSSAI does not require the UE to perform immediately a Registration procedure because they do not affect the existing connectivity to Network Slices (i.e. any S-NSSAI(s) the UE is connected to), then the serving AMF takes no further action after receiving the acknowledgement from the UE.

-- If the changes to the Allowed NSSAI require the UE to perform immediately a Registration procedure because they affect the existing connectivity to Network Slices (e.g. the new S-NSSAIs require a separate AMF that cannot be determined by the current serving AMF, or the AMF cannot determine the Allowed NSSAI):
+- If the changes to the Allowed NSSAI require the UE to perform immediately a Registration procedure because they affect the existing connectivity to Network Slices (e.g. the new S-NSSAIs require a separate AMF that cannot be determined by the current serving AMF, or the AMF cannot determine the Allowed NSSAI) or due to AMF local policies also when the changes does not affect the existing connectivity to Network Slices:

-- The serving AMF indicates to the UE the need for the UE to perform a Registration procedure without including the GUAMI in access stratum signalling after entering CM-IDLE state.
+- The serving AMF indicates to the UE the need for the UE to perform a Registration procedure without including the GUAMI or 5G-S-TMSI in the access stratum signalling after entering CM-IDLE state.
 The AMF shall release the NAS signalling connection to the UE to allow to enter CM-IDLE after receiving the acknowledgement from UE.

-- When the UE receives indications to perform a Registration procedure without including the 5G-GUTI in access stratum signalling after entering CM-IDLE state, then:
+- When the UE receives indications to perform a Registration procedure without including the GUAMI or 5G-S-TMSI in the access stratum signalling after entering CM-IDLE state, then:

 - The UE deletes any stored (old) Allowed NSSAI and associated mapping as well as any (old) rejected S-NSSAI.

-- The UE initiates a Registration procedure with the registration type Mobility Registration Update after the UE enters CM-IDLE state.
+- The UE shall initiate a Registration procedure with the registration type Mobility Registration Update after the UE enters CM-IDLE state as specified in as described in TS 23.502 [3] step 4 of clause 4.2.4.2.
 The UE shall include a Requested NSSAI (as described in clause 5.15.5.2.1) with the associated mapping of Requested NSSAI in the Registration Request message.
 Also, the UE shall include, subject to the conditions set out in clause 5.15.9, a Requested NSSAI in access stratum signalling but no GUAMI.

 If there are established PDU Session(s) associated with emergency services, then the serving AMF indicates to the UE the need for the UE to perform a Registration procedure but does not release the NAS signalling connection to the UE.
 The UE performs the Registration procedure only after the release of the PDU Session(s) used for the emergency services.